svaidyans/Flask/README.md

 # Full stack Web and Desktop app development with Flask
 I am teaching Computer Science courses to 1st year under-grad students pursuing Bachelor of Technology.

 One of the course is *_"Building Apps with Python"_*.
-A course outcome is to equip students with knowledge of creating a minimalist web app and a desktop app, with Python as the backend server-side coding.
+A course outcome is to equip students with knowledge of creating a minimalist web app and desktop apps (for Windows as well as Mac), with Python as the backend server-side coding language.

 Being a micro web framework with a built-in web server and with its capability to allow reuse of 99% of the codebase for creating a web app as well as desktop app (targeting both Windows and Mac), Flask is the ideal choice for this use case.

-For developing desktop apps, the [FlaskWebGui](https://github.com/ClimenteA/flaskwebgui) package.
+For developing desktop apps, the [FlaskWebGui](https://github.com/ClimenteA/flaskwebgui) package is used.

 ## App requirements
 A simple app to search for and retrieve student(s) information like Name, Email, Batch, USN, ID, Section stored in a database and display in a table.
 A wireframe is as below: